-Ethnology Collection consists of more than 10,000 artifacts made and used by Alaska's Native peoples from the turn of the century to the present and includes baskets, beadwork, ivory carvings, masks, pottery clothing, games, hunting equipment, household items, etc. The Alask Native Heritage Film Center (ANHFC) produces award-winning documentary films on the social issues and concerns of Alaska Native and includes an extensive collection of visual and oral history.
-The History Collection contains more than 3,000 artifacts, including equipment, clothing and memorabilia from the Alaska Gold Ruperiod; artifacts from the Russian-American occupation; material representing Alaska's territorial settlement and statehood development artifacts representing Alaska's pioneer aviation industry; fold firearms, and early Alaskan handmade farming equipment.
+Ethnology Collection consists of more than 10,000 artifacts made and used by Alaska's Native peoples from the turn of the century to the present and includes baskets, beadwork, ivory carvings, masks, pottery, clothing, games, hunting equipment, household items, etc. The Alaska Native Heritage Film Center (ANHFC) produces award-winning documentary films on the social issues and concerns of Alaska Natives and includes an extensive collection of visual and oral history.
+The History Collection contains more than 3,000 artifacts, including equipment, clothing and memorabilia from the Alaska Gold Rush period; artifacts from the Russian-American occupation; materials representing Alaska's territorial settlement and statehood development; artifacts representing Alaska's pioneer aviation industry; fold art, firearms, and early Alaskan handmade farming equipment.

-Project Area - Artifacts - The University of Alaska cure approximately 225 collections from the entire EVOS project a containing approximately 9000 catalog entries, collected from 1931 to 1991.
-These collections include the Exxon collection, consisting of materials acquired during the cleanup and rehabilitation of the Example Valdez oil spill.
+Project Area - Artifacts - The University of Alaska curates approximately 225 collections from the entire EVOS project area, containing approximately 9000 catalog entries, collected from 1935 to 1991.
+These collections include the Exxon collection, consisting of materials acquired during the cleanup and rehabilitation of the Exxon Valdez oil spill.

-Project Area - Data / Reports, Related Materials - Museum recondinctude site and individual catalog information for the accessions on the project area.
-Site documentation may include field in photographs and maps.
-Documentation for the Exxon collection is the photographs and maps.
-Documentation for the Exxon collection is the University of Alaska Fairbanks Rasmin and Library Archives.
+Project Area - Data / Reports, Related Materials - Museum records include site and individual catalog information for the accessions from the project area.
+Site documentation may include field notes, photographs and maps.
+Documentation for the Exxon collection is [to be] maintained in the University of Alaska Fairbanks Rasmussen Library Archives.

-Property / Building Ownership: The University of Alaska Muse in is owned by the University of Alaska.
+Property / Building Ownership: The University of Alaska Museum is owned by the University of Alaska.
 The present building was constructed in 1980 exclusively for the University of Alaska Museum.
 Museum staff are conducting a major capital fund campaign for the Phase II expansion which will double present exhibit and collections storage space.
 The Museum has additional collections storage and laboratory space in ATCO units on the University campus.

-Facilities: Museum facilities and grounds are maintained he University of Alaska Fairbanks Physical Plant.
+Facilities: Museum facilities and grounds are maintained by the University of Alaska Fairbanks Physical Plant.